Violaceous euphonia: Distribution and habitat

+Behaviour

 These are social birds which eat mainly small fruit and only rarely take insects.
 The fruits are mostly mistletoes, epiphytic cacti and Cecropia fruit which are suited for them because of their simple digestive tract.
 Along with insects, it has been seen to consume terrestrial snails in Brazil.
 The violaceous euphonia's song is a varied mix of musical notes, squeaks, chattering and imitation.

 Members of the genus Euphonia are prized as cage birds and several are threatened by trapping, but this species benefits from its relatively inaccessible habitat.